alexdieu/switchdesk/README.md

 - 64 bit https://spacedesk.net/downloadidd64

-App v2 is currently working !(not for atmosphere 10.4 and later :( *)
+App v2 is currently working !
-App is crashing !
+App is crashing on applet mode !

 * THE APP CAN BE ACCEDED BY THE SERVER SECTION , FILL IP = "YOUR LOCAL IP" and PORT = YOUR PORT(by default 8080)